phetdam/c-npy-demo/README.rst

 `setuptools`__ [#]_ installed on your system.
 Your C compiler should be a recent version of gcc, but ``setuptools`` will sort out the details.

-First, use ``git clone`` or download + unzip to get the repo source code.
-Then, install ``numpy>=1.19``, as it is required by ``setup.py``.
+First, use ``git clone`` or download + unzip to get the repo source code and install ``numpy>=1.19``.
 With the current working directory the repository root, you can build the C extension modules and install directly with

 .. code:: bash